gbarranc/Inverse-Dynamics/Code/README.txt

-As a courtesey, here are all the packets installed in my cloned repo:
+As a courtesey, here are all the packets installed in my local repo:

 numpy               2.4.2
 OpenGLContext       2.3.0b1